bennettyong/mern-boilerplate/README.md

 The page will reload if you make edits.<br>

+##Client Side Scripts
-In the cliennt directory, you cann run:
+In the client directory, you cann run:

 ### `npm start`